Changes to service during lockdown restrictions

 Before your booking, we may call to ask you some questions about your health or recent travel, in order to ensure the safety of everyone who is treated, visits or works at U-Vet.
-When you arrive at the hospital, we’ll ask you to wait outside in your car and call reception.
+When you arrive at the hospital, we’ll ask you to wait outside in your car and call reception on 03 9731 2000.
 Our reception staff may ask you further questions and then will arrange to collect your pet from you.
 Asking you to wait outside means you can keep your distance from other waiting pet owners.
-We have implemented extra security.
+We have implemented extra measures to ensure your security.

 What happens to my pet once inside the clinic?